Jako/Crosslinks/docs/usage.md

-debug | Log debug informations in the MODX error log. | No disabledTags | (Comma separated list) Crosslinks does not replace text inside of this HTML tags. | a,form,select fullwords | Replace only full words of a crosslinks term in the resource content. | Yes sections | Replace Crosslinks links only in sections marked with `<!— CrosslinksStart -->` and `<!— CrosslinksEnd -->`.
+debug | Log debug informations in the MODX error log. | No disabledTags | (Comma separated list) Crosslinks does not replace text inside of this HTML tags. | a,form,select fullwords | Replace only full words of a crosslinks term in the resource content. | Yes limit | Limit the replacements of one crosslink text in one resource to this number (0 = not limited) | 0 sections | Replace Crosslinks links only in sections marked with `<!— CrosslinksStart -->` and `<!— CrosslinksEnd -->`.
 The section markers could be changed with the settings `crosslinks.sectionsStart` and `crosslinks.sectionsEnd`. | No sectionsEnd | Marker at the end of a section processed by Crosslinks.
 The restriction to marked sections can be activated in the setting `crosslinks.sections`. | `<!— CrosslinksStart -->` sectionsStart | Marker at the start of a section processed by Crosslinks.
 The restriction to marked sections can be activated in the setting `crosslinks.sections`. | `<!— CrosslinksEnd -->`